rocksuyash/Blind-assistant-/README.md

 -> The mobility of blind people in unknown environment seems impossible without external help, because they don’t have any proper idea about their surroundings.
 So, we are developing a electronic eye which helps them to know about their surroundings and also guide them during travelling.

+-> Through this device visually imparied person can detect the object infront of him/her, read the text infront of him/her, also know the distance between the object and person, and also have special feature that person infront of him/her is known by the person or not.

+-> It is a real time working model through which the visually impaired person need less requirement of third party person.

 # Features
 -> Easy to integrate